- Type of Trip

 Your decision on when to travel will depend on what you plan to do when you get to Cuba.

-We hold an ATOL licence (no. 6387) and can arrange both international flights to Cuba (not from US) and domestic flights within Cuba on request.
-An admin fee of £42 is applicable per booking (group or individual)
+We hold an ATOL licence (no. 6387) and can arrange both international flights to Cuba (although not from the US) and domestic flights within Cuba on request.

-Please ensure you arrange comprehensive travel insurance for your trip including repatriation costs as this is a legal requirement of the Cuban government and you may be asked to present a copy of your policy at immigration when you enter Cuba.
+Please ensure you arrange comprehensive travel insurance for your trip including repatriation costs.
+This is a legal requirement imposed by the Cuban government and you may be asked to present a copy of your policy at immigration when you enter Cuba.

 Public Holidays in Cuba